 1. Affiliate marketer

 If you’ve never heard of affiliate marketing before, it’s basically the art of referring other people to a product that you want them to buy.
 Through videos, blogs, and other online content, you gently usher customers towards making a purchase.
 If your community buys the products you’re trying to sell, you earn a slice of the profits.
+It’s helpful to be familiar with market research if you really want to target your content.
 Here are some affiliate marketing sites you can start with.

-You don’t need to sit in a bustling contact centre to support customers anymore.
-Customer service assistants now have the option to work from home.
+You don’t need to sit in a bustling call centre to support customers anymore.
+Customer service assistants now have the option to work at home.
 Thanks to the cloud, your business can give you a dedicated number that you can answer from your home office.
-You can also be responsible for handling web chat and social media too.
+As well as inbound calls, you can be responsible for handling web chat and social media too.

 3. Online sales rep

-Similar to being a service assistant, you can also generate sales for another company online.
+Similar to being a customer service representative, there are plenty of home opportunities in generating sales for a company online.
 This involves cold-calling potential customers, and even presenting demonstrations to clients online through video conferencing tools and chat.
 You’ll need to know how to persuade people to be effective in this job.
 It’s also worth having plenty of experience talking to people.

 4. Content marketer

 If you love writing, creating podcasts, or producing video, then you can be a content marketer.
 These people know how to use content to support the growth of another company’s brand and generate potential sales.
-You may spend your time writing blogs and eBooks that help your clients to capture attention online.
+You can work flexible hours writing blogs and eBooks that help your clients to capture attention online.
 Some content marketers also work with things like social media posts and website copy too.

 5. Virtual assistant